-It’s gay pride parade day today here in Amsterdam.
-A day when men and women of all preferences come together to celebrate diversity in sexuality by dancing to the Village People’s greatest hits while trying unsuccessfully to not to crash their canal boats into another group dancing to the greatest hit of The Weather Girls (and no, that’s not a euphemism).
+The main event of the celebrations is the Amsterdam Gay Pride Canal Boat Parade.
+Men and women of all orientations come together to celebrate diversity in sexuality by dancing to the Village People’s greatest hits while trying unsuccessfully to not crash their canal boats into another group dancing to the greatest hit of The Weather Girls (and no, that’s not a euphemism).

 It’s a great parade to check out even as a straight person.
 The city’s canals turn into one big party of music, dancing and feather bowers.
-However, it is maybe not a good idea to check it out as a straight person while wearing a t-shirt with the words ‘I Like Me’ written upon it in very large letters.
-As I discovered three years ago it’s all about context.
+However, it might send mixed signals if, as a straight person, you check out the gay pride parade while wearing a t-shirt with the words ‘I Like Me’ written upon it in very large letters.
+As I discovered one year, it’s all about context.
 On any other day of the year ‘I Like Me’ is a humorous T-shirt worn for simple amusement.
-However, on gay pride day ‘I Like Me’ becomes a T-shirt that unintentionally declares, “I’m here and I’m quire and I’m ok with that,” to other free and single male celebrators.
-Especially if you start throwing shapes to YMCA like I can never seem to stop myself doing.
+However, on the day of the Amsterdam Gay Pride Parade ‘I Like Me’ becomes a T-shirt that unintentionally declares, “I’m here and I’m quire and I’m ok with that because I like me,” to other free and single male celebrators.
+Especially if you can’t stop dancing to YMCA like I can never seem to stop myself from doing.

 So waking up in the morning and deciding to put on such a T-shirt when you know you are going to watch the gay pride parade (as I did) might not be the best informed choice to make even if it is nice to find out that you have options… a lot of options (as I did).